Belize: Independent Belize (since 1981)

-In 1996, the Belize Barrier Reef, one of the Western Hemisphere's most pristine ecosystems, was designated as a UNESCO World Heritage Site.

 The PUP won a landslide victory in the 1998 national elections, and PUP leader Said Musa was sworn in as prime minister.
 In the 2003 elections the PUP maintained its majority, and Musa continued as prime minister.
 He pledged to improve conditions in the underdeveloped and largely inaccessible southern part of Belize.

 In 2005, Belize was the site of unrest caused by discontent with the PUP government, including tax increases in the national budget.
 On 8 February 2008, Dean Barrow was sworn in as prime minister after his UDP won a landslide victory in general elections.
 Barrow and the UDP were re-elected in 2012 with a considerably smaller majority.
 Barrow led the UDP to a third consecutive general election victory in November 2015, increasing the party's number of seats from 17 to 19.
 He said the election would be his last as party leader and preparations are under way for the party to elect his successor.

 On 11 November 2020, the People's United Party (PUP), led by Johnny Briceño, defeated the United Democratic Party (UDP) for the first time since 2003, having won 26 seats out of 31 to form the new government of Belize.
 Briceño took office as prime minister on 12 November.

 In 2023, Belize became the second Central American country to be awarded certification for the elimination of malaria by the WHO.